TueSearch/search-engine/README.md

 - `.github`: This directory contains the GitHub workflow files for the project.
 - `backend`: This directory contains the Flask application for the search engine.
     - `app.py`: This script contains the Flask API for the search engine.
+    - `build_inverted_index.py`: The script for building the inverted index from the crawled documents.
+    - `build_ranker.py`: The script for building the ranker from the inverted index and query.
     - `rank.py`: This module contains the ranker class, which uses the built ranker to rank the documents based on the query.
+    - `streamers.py`: This module contains the streamers class, which is used to stream the documents from the database to the ranker.
 - `crawler`: This directory contains the main source code of the web crawler.
     - `data`: This directory contains the data files for the project.
         - `serp.json`: This file contains the search engine results page (SERP) for the query "Tübingen".
+        - `documents.json`: This file contains some initial crawled documents so local development gets a bit easier.
+    - `models`: SQL models for the database.
+        - `base.py`: This file contains the base model for the database.
+        - `document.py`: This file contains the model for the documents table.
+        - `job.py`: This file contains the model for the jobs table.
+    - `relevance_classification`: Classify URL's, document's and job's relevance.
+        - `document_relevance.py`: Determines if a document should be indexed.
+        - `job_relevance.py`: Determines if a job should be executed.
+        - `url_relevance.py`: Determines if a URL should be crawled and when it should be crawled.
     - `tests`: This directory contains the test files for the project.
 (Note: The test directory could be improved further to include more comprehensive testing scenarios and coverage.)
-    - `utilities`:
+    - `utils`:
+        - `io`: This module contains the functions for reading and writing data to files.
+        - `log`: This module contains the functions for logging the crawling process.
-      - `tokenizer`: Contains the function to preprocess text before feed it to ranker and classifier.
+        - `text`: Contains the function to preprocess text before feed it to ranker and classifier.
-    - `build_inverted_index.py`: The script for building the inverted index from the crawled documents.
-    - `build_ranker.py`: The script for building the ranker from the inverted index and query.
+    - `crawl.py`: Determine a crawler.
+A crawler is a single process that crawls a single URL.
     - `fetch_serp.py`: The script for fetching the search engine results page (SERP) and saving it as a JSON file.
-    - `initialize_database.py`: The script for initializing the database and creating the necessary tables.
+    - `initialize_database.py`: The script for initializing the database and creating the necessary tables and add initial data.
-    - `crawl.py`: The script for the web crawling process, which fetches web pages, classifies their relevance, and stores them in the database.
-    - `models.py`: This module defines the database models used for storing crawled documents and job management.
+    - `main.py`: Start the crawler.
+    - `priority_queue.py`: Contains the priority queue class, which is used to determine which server and which link is preferred.
+- `docker`: This directory contains the docker files for the project.
+    - `my.cnf`: This file contains the configuration for the MySQL database.
+    - `mysql.cnf`: This file contains the configuration for the MySQL database.
-    - `utils.py`: This module contains utility functions used in the crawling process.
+    - `python.Dockerfile`: This file contains the Dockerfile for the Python crawler & backend.
 - `.pre-commit-config.yaml`: This file contains the configuration for the pre-commit hooks.
 - `.pylintrc`: This file contains the configuration for the pylint linter.
 - `CODEOWNERS`.
 This file contains the GitHub code owners for the project.